jduquennoy/Log4swift/README.md

 ```
 Logger.debug { someHeavyCodeThatGeneratesTheLogMessage() }
 ```

+### Log asynchronously
+Loggers can be configured individualy to log asynchronously.
+Asynchronous logging will return almost immediately when a log is requested, while the real log will be issued in background on a low priority thread.

+Order of messages logged to asynchronous loggers is guaranteed.

 ### Flexible configuration
 Configuration of the logging system can be loaded from a file, or done in software.